networkbiolab/WEoN/docs/use_instructions.rst

 3. **Execute filtering and visualization of results**

-After all data is selected, please click on ``Run WEoN FlyT``.
+After all data is selected, please click on ``Run Fly T-WEoN``.
 The weighted GRN will be loaded in Cytoscape with the ``Create View`` button to display the time and/or tissue specific GRN.

 .. note::
-	It is important to remark that the filtering process could take a long time depending on your machine hardware and the number of files and information on them provided to WEoN FlyT.
+	It is important to remark that the filtering process could take a long time depending on your machine hardware and the number of files and information on them provided to Fly T-WEoN.
 Please be patient.

 4. **Details of the Output Files**

-A set of files are created after executing WEoN FlyT, which are located in the folder selected as output.
+A set of files are created after executing Fly T-WEoN, which are located in the folder selected as output.
 These files are described as follow:

 - *output_filter_PTMs.txt*: A file describing information about chromosome, id of the coding gene for the transcription factor (TF), starting coordinate of the transcription factor binding site (TFBS), ending coordinate of the TFBS, name of the post-translational modification (PTM) of histone tails (histone marks), starting coordinate of the PTM, ending coordinate of the PTM, open or closed chromatin state (represented as + or -) and place where the PTM was found (on the promotor region, P, or on the gene, G)